-As discussed in the previous sections, the staff proposes to modify the domain and measure weights for RY 2026 to improve the saliency of new measures, e.g., ED Wait Times, Disparities in Timely Followup.
-The Performance Measurement Workgroup expressed reservations about revising QBR weighting prior to a larger assessment of all at-risk quality assessments; however, staff believes incremental adjustments are necessary to ensure ED wait times and other new measures yield performance improvement.
+In the draft recommendation, the staff proposed to modify the domain and measure weights for RY 2026 to improve the saliency of new measures, e.g., ED Wait Times, Disparities in Timely Followup.
+While the Performance Measurement Workgroup expressed reservations about revising QBR weighting prior to a larger assessment of all at-risk quality assessments, staff proposed incremental adjustments to ensure ED wait times and other new measures yield performance improvement.
+Based on Commissioner discussion and stakeholder feedback (see Stakeholder Feedback section below for additional details), staff modeled several different scenarios for consideration.